-Russell Fearon from Baldwin, New York was awarded the $50,000 grant for Sugex.
+Russell Fearon a Syracuse University student from Baldwin, New York was awarded the $50,000 grant for Sugex.
 Sugex is an innovative wearable device that helps people manage their diabetes.
 He also was awarded the “Fan Favorite” and received a $5,000 grant as well!

 “The past two months have been life changing for me,” said Russell Fearon, co-founder of Sugex, a wearable device that helps people manage their diabetes.
 While the financial gift will propel my business to greater heights, the knowledge I have gained, mentors I have met and connections I have made, will pay dividends.”

 Jeremy Goss from St. Louis, Missouri received $20,000 grant for The Link Market which connects food accessibility and transit in the community.